-I have to admit that, when it comes to sweets, I have a weakness and brioches drive me crazy!
+I have to admit that, when it comes to sweets, I have a weakness.
+And I'm crazy about brioches!
 So I can't help but share with you the recipe for this delicious orange brioche .
-Today also, I give it the shape of a bundt cake.
+Today I also shape it into a bundt cake.

-I promise you that it is an infallible combination: the softness of the dough , tremendously spongy, the delicate flavor of butter, and of course, the delicious touch that the orange gives it is to go crazy!
+I promise you that it is an infallible combination: the softness of the dough , tremendously spongy, the delicate butter flavor, and of course, the delicious touch that the orange gives it is to go crazy!!

-If you have never prepared leavened dough, it may seem complicated, but nothing is further from reality, it just requires patience.
-Although I must admit that I always use my Kitchen Aid to prepare this type of dough, as it makes the job much easier.
+If you have never prepared risen dough, it may seem complicated, but nothing could be further from the truth, it just requires patience.
+Although I have to admit that I always use my Kitchen Aid to prepare this type of dough, since they make the work much easier.
 It is also a real delight to see how the dough acquires that silky texture as the butter is integrated.
-I am hypnotized watching how the brioche is kneaded in the Kitchen Aid, it is better than many TV shows, I promise!!
+I stay hypnotized watching how the brioche is kneaded at Kitchen Aid, it's better than many shows on TV, I promise!!

-As you can see, I used a Nordic Ware mold to bake the brioche, which is something I do often, as it cooks very evenly, and the brioche couldn't be more beautiful!
-And it is clear that these molds can not only be used to make delicious biscuits.
+As you can see, I used a Nordic Ware mold to bake the brioche, which is something I do often, since the baking is very uniform, and the brioche couldn't be prettier!!
+And it is clear that these molds can not only be used to make delicious cakes.

 Let's go for the recipe!!